 Pitt Meadows real estate guide & listings for sale

-People who prefer a relaxed environment will enjoy Pitt Meadows.
-This city is quiet overall, as there are generally low levels of noise from traffic - although that is not the case around the railway line or the airport (YPK).
-Finally, there are over 50 green spaces nearby for residents to discover, which results in them being easy to get to from a lot of locations in Pitt Meadows.
+Pitt Meadows offers a relaxed environment and will appeal to home buyers who enjoy spending time in green spaces.
+This city is quiet, as the streets are usually calm - although that is not the case around the railway line or the airport (YPK).
+Lastly, there are over 50 public green spaces close by for residents to check out, making them easy to reach.

-About 30% of properties in Pitt Meadows were built following the year 2000, while many of the remaining buildings were built in the 1960s and the 1980s.
-In this city, roughly 45% of dwellings are single detached homes, but small apartment buildings and townhouses are also present in the housing stock.
-Around three quarters of the properties in the city are occupied by homeowners and one quarter are rented.
-This part of the Vancouver metropolitan area is primarily composed of two bedroom and three bedroom homes.
+Around 30% of homes in Pitt Meadows were constructed following the year 2000, while most of the remaining buildings were constructed in the 1960s and the 1980s.
+In this city, about 45% of dwellings are single detached homes, while small apartment buildings and townhouses are the main alternatives in the housing stock.
+Homeowners occupy about three quarters of the units in Pitt Meadows and one quarter are rented.
+This city offers mainly two bedroom and three bedroom homes.